yfujiki/WhatToHideInNavigationController/README.md

 navigationController?.setToolbarHidden(false, animated: false)
 ```

-### `UINavigationController.hidesBarsOnTap`
+### `hidesBarsOnTap`
 If you tap on the main view after setting `navigationController?.hidesBarsOnTap = true`, then both navigation bar and tool bar will toggle.

-### `UINavigationController.hidesOnSwipe`
+### `hidesOnSwipe`
 If you swipe up from the bottom of the screen after setting `navigationController?.hidesOnSwipe = true`, then both navigation bar and tool bar will hide.
 However, contrary to the expectation, swiping down does not bring the bars back.
 Once you hide the bars with swipe, those bars are basically gone.
-Not sure if this is an expected behavior or a bug, but there are quite a few Stackoverflow post that complains about it. (e.g, https://stackoverflow.com/questions/32992897/hidesbarsonswipe-does-not-show-navigationbar-when-scrolling-up-to-the-top-slowly)
+Not sure if this is an expected behavior or iOS bug, but there are quite a few Stackoverflow posts that complaint about this behavior. (e.g, https://stackoverflow.com/questions/32992897/hidesbarsonswipe-does-not-show-navigationbar-when-scrolling-up-to-the-top-slowly)

-One work-around is to show them again when the first row became visible.
+One work-around is to show them again when the first row becomes visible.

 ```
     func tableView(_ tableView: UITableView, willDisplay cell: UITableViewCell, forRowAt indexPath: IndexPath) {